bewards/tech-blog-grav/pages/01.blog/04.coveo-hive-programmatically-swap-out-renderings/item.md

 hide_from_post_list: false
 ---

 Coveo Hive for Sitecore introduces a new level of modularity, an experience editor friendly eco-system of customizable components.
-A challenge with this modularity we will be going over is with existing pages and what it takes to swap out old search components for Coveo Hive components.
+A challenge with this modularity we will be going over is with existing stand-alone search pages and what it takes to swap out old search components for Coveo Hive components.

 ===